 Patricia Rodriguez serves as the Administrative Coordinator for the Office of Faculty and Global Affairs.
 In this role she coordinates the administrative functions and operations for the office while directly assisting the Vice Provost.
 Additionally, she completes research and analysis related to faculty and global affairs initiatives to ensure strategic alignment with office and university goals.

-Nancy Hernandez is currently the Interim Director of the International Student and Scholar Service Office (ISSS) at both campuses, MMC and BBC.
+Nancy Hernandez serves as the Director of the International Student and Scholar Service Office at FIU’s Biscayne Bay Campus.
 She has been in the field of international education for over 20 years.
 She advises international students and the university community on immigration issues, oversees the overall management of all programs and services at the Biscayne Bay Campus.

 Prior to ISSS, Nancy worked at FIU’s Office of Admissions as Assistant Director of International Admissions.
 She was Assistant Director of International Admissions at Barry University prior to working at FIU, and was an Admissions recruiter for Fordham University in New York City.
 Nancy holds a Master of Education degree in Counseling and Personnel Service and a B.A. in Psychology and Spanish Literature from Fordham University.
 She has been a member of NAFSA: Association of International Educators and Florida Association of International Educators (FAIE) since 1987.
 Nancy is currently a NAFSA Trainer Corps member, and sits on the board of the Florida Association of International Educator as the Miami District Coordinator.
 She has presented multiple sessions at the state, regional, local and national conference and workshops.